RebelToolbox/RebelDocumentation/tutorials/editor/command_line_tutorial.rst

 Path
 ----

-It is recommended that your Godot binary be in your PATH environment variable, so it can be executed easily from any place by typing ``godot``.
-You can do so on Linux by placing the Godot binary in ``/usr/local/bin`` and making sure it is called ``godot``.
+It is recommended that your Rebel Engine binary be in your PATH environment variable, so it can be executed easily from any place by typing ``rebel``.
+You can do so on Linux by placing the Rebel Engine binary in ``/usr/local/bin`` and making sure it is called ``rebel``.

 Setting the project path
 ------------------------

-Depending on where your Godot binary is located and what your current working directory is, you may need to set the path to your project for any of the following commands to work correctly.
+Depending on where your Rebel Engine binary is located and what your current working directory is, you may need to set the path to your project for any of the following commands to work correctly.

-This can be done by giving the path to the ``project.godot`` file of your project as either the first argument, like this:
+This can be done by giving the path to the ``project.rebel`` file of your project as either the first argument, like this:

 ::

-    godot path_to_your_project/project.godot [other] [commands] [and] [args]
+    rebel path_to_your_project/project.rebel [other] [commands] [and] [args]

 Or by using the ``--path`` argument:

 ::

-    godot --path path_to_your_project [other] [commands] [and] [args]
+    rebel --path path_to_your_project [other] [commands] [and] [args]

 For example, the full command for exporting your game (as explained below) might look like this:

 ::

-    godot --path path_to_your_project --export my_export_preset_name game.exe
+    rebel --path path_to_your_project --export my_export_preset_name game.exe

 Creating a project
 ------------------

-Creating a project from the command line can be done by navigating the shell to the desired place and making a project.godot file.
+Creating a project from the command line can be done by navigating the shell to the desired place and making a project.rebel file.

 ::

     mkdir newgame
     cd newgame
-    touch project.godot
+    touch project.rebel

-The project can now be opened with Godot.
+The project can now be opened with Rebel Editor.

 Running the editor
 ------------------

-Running the editor is done by executing Godot with the ``-e`` flag.
+Running the editor is done by executing the Rebel binary with the ``-e`` flag.
 This must be done from within the project directory or a subdirectory, otherwise the command is ignored and the project manager appears.

 ::

-    godot -e
+    rebel -e

 If a scene has been created and saved, it can be edited later by running the same code with that scene as argument.

 ::

-    godot -e scene.tscn
+    rebel -e scene.tscn

 Erasing a scene
 ---------------

-Godot is friends with your filesystem and will not create extra metadata files.
+Rebel is friends with your filesystem and will not create extra metadata files.
 Use ``rm`` to erase a scene file.
 Make sure nothing references that scene or else an error will be thrown upon opening.